Angular-Dynamic-Hooks/Documentation/guide/standalone-mode.md

 - You will have to adjust `webpack.config.js` to support Angular component compilation (see example below for a working config).
 - The bundle size will be larger as with a CLI-compiled Angular app, as a manual Webpack config lacks some of the magic the Angular compiler internally uses.
-- You will have to import `zone.js` at the top of your entry file.
+- If you use it, you will have to import `zone.js` at the top of your entry file.

 That said, the rest of the code can be identical as when using the CLI.
 Here is the same example as before, just with Webpack-compilation this time: